Eric Hahn

 Eric Hahn (born March 19, 1960) is an American business executive who founded an early e-mail-based groupware company called Collabra Software in 1992.
 Netscape acquired Collabra in 1995, and in 1997 Hahn became Netscape's CTO.

+Education

 Hahn received his bachelor's degree from Worcester Polytechnic Institute in 1980.
 He returned in 1999 to give the commencement address and receive an honorary doctorate.

+Career

-Hahn founded Proofpoint, Inc in June 2002 which became a publicly traded company in April 2012.
+Hahn founded Proofpoint, Inc in June 2002 which became a publicly traded company in April 2012, and later went back to a private company in 2021.
 He also co-founded Lookout Software, which was acquired by Microsoft in 2004.

+Personal life

 Hahn and his wife, Elaine, live in Palo Alto, California, and they have two sons, Evan and Jeremy.